The Japan Breeding Visa is not a Real Thing: Here is the Truth

 5. Recent Reforms in Japanese Immigration Policies

-If you do want to live in Japan, you should know that the country has slowly opened its doors to foreign workers through recent policy changes.
+If you do want to live in Japan, you should know that the country has slowly opened its doors to foreign workers through recent policy changes (opens in new tab).
 Japan is even paying people to move to rural Japanese towns!

 • From October 2024, the Immigration Services Agency introduced new rules that simplify job transfers for international trainees.